adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/form/options/v1/options/README.md

 5. `./listPath` - defines the path of a static list for the options, if the `source` property is set to `list`
 6. `./datasourceRT` - defines the resource type of the datasource, if the `source` property is set to `datasource`
-7. `./items` - defines the option items, if the `source` property is set to `local` 8 `./helpMessage` - defines a help message that can be rendered in the field as a hint for the user
+7. `./items` - defines the option items, if the `source` property is set to `local`
+8. `./helpMessage` - defines a help message that can be rendered in the field as a hint for the user

+## Client Libraries
+The component provides a `core.wcm.components.form.options.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
+It is already included by its edit dialog.

 ## Information
 * **Vendor**: Adobe